MS in Speech-Language Pathology

 The program prepares students for employment in medical, rehabilitation, private practice, educational, and community settings.

 A bachelor’s degree is required for admission.
 The applicant must also complete the following prerequisite speech-language pathology and audiology courses or their equivalents.
-Prerequisite courses are offered during Summer Term for individuals who wish to complete most prerequisite courses prior to matriculation.
+Prerequisite courses are offered during Summer Term for individuals who wish to complete most prerequisite courses prior to matriculation in the graduate program.
 These courses may also be completed on a non-graduate credit basis concurrently with graduate study.

 - SAR SH 521 Phonetics